 In 2009, we launched our fund of funds effort with the acquisition of Little Hawk Capital Management.
 We were fortunate to invest in a number of small venture capital funds with high-multiple potential.
 We subsequently built a portfolio of over several dozen small, leading, early-stage venture capital funds which spawned direct co-investment opportunities for our firm.
 Some of their underlying investments included Facebook, Instagram, Isilon, Pandora, Twitter, Uber and Zynga.

 Today, Industry Ventures manages over $3 billion of assets under management, focusing exclusively on the venture capital asset class.
 Our experienced team of 24 professionals has built a broad portfolio of investments and maintains strong relationships with venture capital firms, company management teams, and technology entrepreneurs.
-In 2014, 2015, and 2016, Preqin named Industry Ventures as a top US “Consistent Performing Manager for Secondary Funds and Funds of Funds.”
+In 2014, 2015, and 2016, Preqin named Industry Ventures as a top US “Consistent Performing Manager for Secondary Funds and Fund of Funds.”